regl-project/regl/API.md

     -   `fail`, the stencil op which is applied when the stencil test fails
     -   `zfail`, the stencil op which is applied when the stencil test passes and the depth test fails
-    -   `pass`, the stencil op which is applied when both stencil and depth tests pass
+    -   `zpass`, the stencil op which is applied when both stencil and depth tests pass

--   Values for `opFront.fail`, `opFront.zfail`, etc. can come from the following table
+-   Values for `op.fail`, `op.zfail`, `op.zpass` can come from the following table

 | Stencil Op         | Description    |
 | ------------------ | -------------- |